10 mistakes that can make you fail your book report Jul 29, 2013

 1. Not reading the book

 In this age of media it is possible to find a condensed version of any book.
 There used to be one version of condensed books called cliff notes, thanks to the internet there are now hundreds of versions of any major book where they will give you a synopsis of the material that you are supposed to read.
-Although sometimes it is possible to get by not reading the book to write a book report
+Although sometimes it is possible to get by not reading the book to Book Review

 , if you don't read the book there is no way to really write an "A" deserved book report that gives not only the details of the book, but your invested opinion.
 If you don't read the book it is near impossible to give an honest assessment of it.